mitigation-controller/mitc/README.md

 ## Contributing
 You are welcome to contribute as developer and to the code via pull requests.
 #### Prerequisites:
-* MATLAB 2019a or greater
+* MATLAB 2019a or higher
 * The _Optimization Toolbox_ , _Statistics and Machine Learning Toolbox_, and _Application Compiler_.

 #### Installation